 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll need an HVAC pro like Giordanos Heating and Air Conditioning to repair an air conditioner coolant leak.
-In most situations, it may just be better to schedule air conditioning installation since Freon is expensive.
+Freon is hazardous to your health if handled improperly, so you’ll want an HVAC pro like Giordanos Heating and Air Conditioning to fix an air conditioner coolant leak.
+In most instances, it might just be better to schedule air conditioning installation since Freon is costly.
 Manufacturing of this coolant was halted in 2020 because of its damaging effects on the ozone layer.
-As a result, just reduced recycled quantities are available.
+As a result, only limited recycled quantities are available.

-Trust Giordanos Heating and Air Conditioning for Repairing Your Air Conditioner Leaks
+Rely on Giordanos Heating and Air Conditioning to Repair Your Leaky Air Conditioner

 When it comes to air conditioning repair in Derby, turn to the company your neighbors and friends trust.
-We’ve been known for our quick, friendly and affordable services since {year}.
-Call us at 203-772-8319 to request your appointment today!
+We’ve been known for our fast, friendly and affordable services since {year}.
+Contact us at 203-772-8319 to request your appointment today!